 Why?
 Because hype is the best seller of products and programs, even if they are total garbage.

 And in my experience, the most hyped programs are the most garbage programs online which is one of the hidden ways scams keep making money (through solo ads).
+I however run into programs from time to time where you can learn to build a legitimate solo ads business, such as with Your Web Traffic Agency, but I still hold strong on my positions on solo ads overall.

 In the realm of paid ads, PPC is better than using solo ads for numerous reasons: